An Eastern Canada tour to savor

 From Quebec there are several ways to travel further to the Atlantic provinces.
 On the north bank of the St. Lawrence River you can drive east and take the ferry at either Tadoussac or Baie Comeau to the south side of the river.
 Or you drive over the bridge near Quebec to the south bank of the St. Lorenz and follow it first to the east and then to the south to New Brunswick.
 There the drive along the Atlantic coast is worthwhile, where there are always views of the sea like here at the Dune de Bouctouche.

 New Brunswick alone is worth several trips.
 The coastal landscapes along the Atlantic differ from the landscape on the west coast of the province.
 This is determined by the tidal differences in the Bay of Fundy.
-They are the largest in the world.
+They're the biggest in the world.
 This bay empties twice a day.
-This makes for a natural spectacle, as the coast looks different after every hour.
+This creates a natural spectacle, as the coast looks different every hour.
 This can be seen most impressively at the Hopewell Rocks.

 However, there are still many places that make a visit to New Brunswick interesting.
 It is also worthwhile to study the cuisine of the Atlantic provinces.
 Nowhere in Canada is there so many lobsters, clams or oysters on the menu as here.
 These are served in fine restaurants as well as casually served on paper plates as in this photo.
 Anyway, they are always fresh!

-From New Brunswick we finally drive over the Confederation Bridge to Prince Edward Island.
-This island boasts very fertile soil, which is also excellent for growing potatoes.
-Small pretty villages line the island's coastline, and the capital, Charlottetown, has something small-town-like about it.
-What we like about Prince Edward Island is the tranquility that this island exudes, as well as its coastal regions with the many long sandy beaches, the lonely bays and the lighthouses that defy even the strongest storms.
+From New Brunswick we finally drive over the Confederation Bridge Prince Edward Island, This island boasts a very fertile soil, which is also ideal for growing potatoes.
+Small, pretty villages line the shoreline of the island, and the capital, Charlottetown, has a touch of small town life.
+What we like about Prince Edward Island is the tranquility that this island radiates, as well as its coastal regions with its many long sandy beaches, secluded coves and lighthouses that defy even the strongest storms.

 Nova Scotia is a must on an Eastern Canada tour

-We continue our tour of Eastern Canada by ferry and cross over to Pictou in Nova Scotia.
-After a visit to the Hector, the replica of a ship that the early Scots used to arrive on this coast, we continue to Cape Breton Island.
-This island has one of the most beautiful coastal landscapes in Eastern Canada on the Ceilidh Trail and the Cabot Trail.
+We continue our Eastern Canada round trip by ferry and transfer to Pictou Nova Scotia.
+After a visit to the Hector, a replica ship that brought the early Scots to this coast, head to Cape Breton Island.
+This island has some of the most beautiful coastal scenery in eastern Canada on the Ceilidh Trail and the Cabot Trail.
 If you also take your time, you can Cape Breton Island go on great hikes, watch whales, discover secluded bays, explore historic villages and much more.

 Peggy's Cove is part of an Eastern Canada tour

-We turn our back on Cape Breton Island and continue to the south coast of Nova Scotia.
-Not far behind Halifax we finally find one of the most beautiful lighthouses in the country: in Peggy's Cove he sits on a rocky base over the deep blue sea and shows the way to the sailors.
+We turn our backs on Cape Breton Island and continue to the south coast of Nova Scotia.
+Finally, not far from Halifax we come across one of the most beautiful lighthouses in the country: in Peggy's Cove he sits enthroned on a rocky pedestal above the deep blue sea and shows the seafarers the way.

 Eastern Canada round trip with Newfoundland

 Nova Scotia, with its rough, Atlantic facing south side, the lovely and fertile Annapolis valley and the north coast on the Bay of Fundy, offers many different regions worth exploring - stuff for many trips to this province alone.
-We make our way back to Halifax on our trip to Eastern Canada and continue on our way Newfoundland, an island that has its very own character and incredibly hospitable people.
+We make our way back to Halifax on our trip to Eastern Canada and continue on our way Newfoundland, an island that has a character all of its own and incredibly hospitable residents.
 But the nature of Newfoundland is also worth a visit.
-We were enthusiastic about whale watching off St. John's.
-We have only been to this island once, but we are already drawn to it again.
-The most beautiful photo we brought home from our first Newfoundland trip is from Trinity, a small town on the island's coast that millions of lupins turn into a flower wonderland in July.
+We loved the whale watching St. John's, We have been only once on this island, but it pulls us back there already.
+The most beautiful photo we brought home from our first Newfoundland trip comes from Trinity, a small town on the island coast that will turn millions of lupins into a flower wonderland in July.